By Deb Avery

 Then, after all that time, my little sister came along.
 I remember I often joked that my mom waited so long because she wanted a built in baby sitter.
 The joking and what little was left of my mom’s spirit hit a brick wall.

-My sister was born with Cerebral Palsy—debilitating illness that keep her at the level of a two year old.
+My sister was born with Cerebral Palsy—a debilitating illness that kept her at the level of a two year old.